priscillaoclark/bv-bank-bias-testing/docs/statistical_methods.md

 ## 3. Readability Analysis

 ### Method Description
 We employ multiple standardized readability formulas through the textstat library to assess the complexity and accessibility of language used in chatbot responses.
+This helps detect if the chatbot is using more complex language for certain demographic groups or simplifying language in a potentially condescending way for others.

 ### Metrics Calculated
 - **Flesch Reading Ease**: Scores text on a 100-point scale; higher scores indicate easier reading (90-100: Very easy, 0-30: Very difficult)